If you have a large balance in your checking account, congratulations!

 Keeping a large chunk of change in your checking account may feel good for a while, but it can actually cost you in the long run.

-Finding a safe place to stash your savings can help you save (and earn) more, as well as put you more in tune with your spending habits.
+Finding a safe place to stash your savings can help you save (and earn) more and become more in tune with your spending habits.

 FinanceBuzz writers and editors score products and companies on a number of objective features as well as our expert editorial assessment.
 Our partners do not influence our ratings.